portfolio-performance/portfolio-help/docs/en/reference/view/securities/context-menu.md

 Several menu items do also appear in other menu's or views and are already documented in other sections of the documentation.
 - Buy, Sell, Dividend, Tax Refund, Delivery (Inbound), Delivery (Outbound) appear and are documented in the [Transaction menu](../../transaction/index.md).
-- The Transfer item appear under the slightly different label `Security transfer ...`, also in the the [Transaction menu](../../transaction/index.md).
+- The Transfer item appear under the slightly different label `Security transfer ...`, also in the [Transaction menu](../../transaction/index.md).
 - New Plan ... is covered in the sidebar menu Accounts > Investment plans and is documented in [ Reference > View > Accounts > Investment Plans](../../view/accounts/investment-plans.md).